Melatonin for Dogs

 Overall melatonin is extremely well-tolerated.10 As with any oral supplement, your dog may experience digestive upset that could lead to vomiting or diarrhea.
 Allergic reactions may also occur and can vary in severity.18 You will likely observe sleepiness soon after administration.18

-Melatonin will stay in your dog’s system for approximately 24 hours18, so short time side effects will likely not last more than a day.
-Longer term effects may include weight gain or changes in fertility.18 Changes in behavior or coat quality may also occur.18
+Melatonin will stay in your dog’s system for approximately 24 hours,18 so short time side effects will likely not last more than a day.
+Longer-term effects may include weight gain or changes in fertility.18 Changes in behavior or coat quality may also occur.18

-Even though melatonin supplements are available over the counter, you should still consult with your veterinarian before adding it to your dog’s regimen and ensure that it is safe to use with their current treatment plan.18 Melatonin is likely safe to use with most other supplements and has been tested in conjunction with other compounds in previous research studies.6
+Even though melatonin supplements are available over the counter, you should still consult your veterinarian before adding it to your dog’s regimen and ensure it is safe to use with their current treatment plan.18

-When to Not Use
+When to Not Use Melatonin for Dogs

 • If your dog is taking immunosuppressive drugs, including steroids2